Barakol

 Barakol is a compound found in the plant Senna siamea, which is used in traditional herbal medicine.
 It has sedative and anxiolytic effects.
-There are contradictory pharmacological research findings concerning the toxicity of Cassia siamea and the active ingredient Barakol.
-One pharmacological study has shown an hepatoxic effect of Barakol while another study did not show any toxic effect at a daily dosage intake.
-Further research is needed to verify whether there are toxic effects of Barakol or not.
+There are contradictory pharmacological research findings concerning the toxicity of Senna siamea and the active ingredient barakol.
+One pharmacological study has shown an hepatoxic effect of barakol, while another study did not show any toxic effect at a daily dosage intake.
+Further research is needed to verify whether there are toxic effects of barakol or not.